Discover What Our Customers

 - There is adequate security in place, such as a higher value property, which would be easy to sell in a repossession scenario.

 - Your credit rating is clear, with no serious issues.

 - You have experience in the same sector, usually property development, and have completed other projects before.

 - The deposit level is at least 40%.

 Expert Advice from the UK Bridging Loan Experts

-If you're looking for particularly long or short-term bridging finance, the support of an experienced, independent broker is vital.
+If you're looking for a particularly long bridging finance agreement, or a short-term bridge loan the support of an experienced, independent broker is vital.

 Contact Revolution Brokers today on 0330 304 3040 or email us at [email protected] to get your application started!